bastardacademic/0wnd-app/docs/PrivacyPolicy.md

-# Ownd Privacy Policy
+# Privacy Policy

-**Effective Date**: [Insert Date]

-## 1. Introduction
+## Introduction
-Your privacy is important to us at Ownd.
-This Privacy Policy outlines how we collect, use, and safeguard your personal information when you use our mobile app.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use the Ownd App.

-## 2. Information We Collect
+## Information We Collect
-- **Account Information**: Email, username, and user role.
+- **Personal Data**: Email, role, and username.
-- **Journals & Messages**: Encrypted journal entries and chat messages.
+- **Activity Data**: Tasks, journal entries, chat messages.
-- **Usage Data**: Anonymized app usage for improving the service.
+- **Usage Data**: App usage statistics, habit tracking progress.

-## 3. How We Use Your Data
+## How We Use Your Information
+We use your data to:
-- To provide, maintain, and improve the app.
+- Provide and maintain the app functionality.
-- To notify you about reminders and habits.
+- Improve the user experience through analytics.

-## 4. Data Security
+## Data Protection
-We use AES-256 encryption for journal entries and messages, ensuring data protection.

-## 5. Your Rights
-You have the right to delete your data or request a copy of it at any time.
+Your data is protected using end-to-end encryption for sensitive information such as chats and journal entries.

+For more details, please visit our Terms & Conditions.